BSN Frequently Asked Questions

 A Bachelor of Science in Nursing degree is a smart investment in your future and provides a wealth of exciting career opportunities.
 The Accelerated BSN program offers a quality nursing degree within 12 months.
 Students in the program are charged a $3,000 professional fee each semester to offset the cost of delivering this labor and resource-intensive program.
 The fee includes, but is not limited to, additional faculty needed to offer the intense program, HESI testing and resource fee, additional learning resources, simulated practice environment cost and skills lab supplies.

 Yes, both are available to qualified students who apply.
-Please visit the Nursing Scholarships webpage for details on how to apply for scholarships and financial aid at UMMC.
+Please visit the Undergraduate Nursing Scholarships webpage for details on how to apply for scholarships and financial aid at UMMC.

 If you have further questions, please call (601) 815-0124 or email firstname.lastname@example.org.